 Not bad!
 Not a five star hotel, but not bad!
 Beautiful wood floors, electricity, hot and cold water, windows, screens, smoke detectors, fire extinguishers, wood platform beds and loads of spirit!

 We should say…YUM!
 Dining at camp is awesome excitement!
 Healthy choices are encouraged through balanced meals and fruit is always available.
 Our menus have been nutritionist-certified.
 We all eat at the same time!
 The Mess Hall is not a quiet room!
 Campers eat with their bunkmates and counselors.
 Our older camper waiters serve family style!
 In addition there are always alternatives at the extensive salad bars.
 We are happy to accommodate and oversee special dietary and allergy needs (on an individualized basis), including gluten-free, Celiac, Diabetes, Kosher, Dairy, etc in our specialized Galley Kitchen.

 We have many year round events that help with the transition of becoming a camper and a camper’s parent!
 An autumn barbecue, a Florida beach party, a new camper-parent orientation get together in January and our terrific camp big brother and sister program.
 All this helps lead to the magic of camp.
-Along the way, Mitch and Stephanie will spoon feed all information and are just a phone call away, year-round.
-We become your parenting partners.
+Along the way, we will spoon feed all information and are just a phone call away, year-round.

 If your future camper would like to get a taste of camp, we offer special ROOKIE DAYs in July; we call it the S'MORE TOUR; we are happy to tell you s'more about it!